WietseWind/xrp-vanity-generator/README.md

 Good question indeed.
 The only way to be sure is to check the code;

-My code [is over here](https://github.com/WietseWind/xrp-vanity-generator/blob/master/xrpwallet.js) and as you can see is invoke the method "api.generateAddress()" - and as you can see on line 1 and 2:
+My code [is over here](https://github.com/WietseWind/xrp-vanity-generator/blob/master/xrpwallet.js) and as you can see is invoke the method "keypairs.generateSeed()".

-    const rippleLib  = require('ripple-lib').RippleAPI
-    const api        = new rippleLib()

 ...
-I use **ripple-lib** to do this. [ripple-lib](https://github.com/ripple/ripple-lib) is from Ripple (the company) - this code is open source as well.
+I use **ripple-keypairs** to do this. [ripple-keypairs](https://github.com/ripple/ripple-keypairs) is from Ripple (the company) - this code is open source as well.

-[This](https://github.com/ripple/ripple-lib/blob/develop/src/offline/generate-address.ts) is how they generate a keypair.
-They use their own lib [ripple-keypairs](https://github.com/ripple/ripple-keypairs) to do this.
 The function is on [line 17 over here](https://github.com/ripple/ripple-keypairs/blob/master/src/index.js) and at line 19 you can see they use the **brorand** lib. to [generate the randomness](https://github.com/indutny/brorand/blob/master/index.js).
 This lib. uses the **crypto** object, a native NodeJS object, by invoking:

     crypto.randomBytes()